Boys steer car to safety after dad shot to death on East Freeway

 "We don't know if it was road rage or if it was someone actually trying to get these individuals," said Lt.
 R. Willkens with the Houston police department.
 "So, prayers for their family.
 The kids are safe right now."

 The East Freeway shooting was at least the third violent incident involving gunfire in the city in a 12-hour period.
-None of the incidents was believed to be related.
+None of the incidents were believed to be related.

-Editor's note: This story has been updated to correct the boy's ages.

 Boys steer car to safety after dad shot to death on East Freeway

-Note: Editor's note: This story has been updated to correct the boys' ages.